engineering-collaboration/book/docs/book/introduction/devops-agile-lean.md

 ## Blameless Culture

-When humans are blamed and punished for errors, we nourish a self-centered community that opposes transparent communication, leading to covering up mistakes and pushing them down the line.
+When we blame and punish our employees for errors, we nourish a self-centered community that opposes transparent communication.
+This leads to people covering up mistakes and pushing them down the line.
 When discovered in time, these mistakes are costly to fix.

 Instead, we treat human error as a symptom of the system and ask ourselves how we got here in the first place and how we can avoid it in the future.
 When we tackle issues cooperatively, we reframe them as learning opportunities.

-If coworkers feel free to share their mistakes, it leads to increased transparency and trust within the team.
-At a minimum, it will instruct coworkers on how to avoid costly errors without having to directly experience them.
+If coworkers feel free to share their mistakes, they increase transparency and trust within the team.
+At a minimum, it instructs coworkers on how to avoid costly errors without having to directly experience them.
 When we offer a safe environment to fail fast and fail often, we grow the accumulative body of knowledge within an organization.

 ### Building a Culture